NateWr/simple-admin-pages/README.md

 - Text field
 - Textarea field
-- Checkbox (single option to enable/disable setting)
+- Toggle (checkbox to enable/disable setting)
 - Select dropdown with custom options
 - Select dropdown of any post type
 - Select dropdown of any taxonomy type
 - HTML Content (for instructions, links or other inert text)
+- WordPress Editor

 ## Controls Supported for Special Use Cases

+- Date and Time Scheduler
+- Google Map Address (with GeoLocation)
 - Business Opening Hours

 ## Usage